-Are you looking for sustainable flooring options in Windsor?
+Are you looking for sustainable bamboo or cork flooring options in Windsor?
 Marquis Tile can help!
 We offer cork and bamboo flooring made from renewable resources.
-Both these flooring types are durable, cost-effective and at the same time can withstand the moisture issues in the kitchen and the bathroom.
+Both these flooring types are durable, cost-effective, and at the same time can withstand moisture issues in the kitchen and the bathroom.
 Cork flooring is soft, insulating, and warm; bamboo flooring is beautiful, natural, durable, and eco-friendly.

 Cork and bamboo are becoming popular in the industry because they are green flooring options made from sustainable plants.
 Here are a few factors that can help you choose the right bamboo and cork flooring according to your needs: